Choose your Summer 2026 Program Now!

 Program Location: Oaxaca City

-Room & Board | Onsite Directors | Cooking Classes | Excursions | Cultural Activities | Airport Transfers | International Medical Insurance
+Room & Board | Onsite Directors | Culinary Arts Visits & Workshops | Excursions | Cultural Activities | Airport Transfers | International Medical Insurance

-Interact with market vendors to familiarize yourself with the local ingredients.
+Visit traditional markets to familiarize yourself with the local ingredients.

 Airport transfers (OAX) by a program director.

-Homemade meals prepared by your homestay in order to further experience Oaxacan cuisine and regional cooking traditions.
+Daily homemade meals prepared by your homestay in order to further experience Oaxacan cuisine and regional cooking traditions.

 Visit an agroecological farm to learn about sustainable agriculture in a critical environment and prepare a typical meal using organic vegetables from the farm.